Southern English Springer Spaniel Society

 The English Springer as we know it today owes its existence, in the main, to the stalwart, working fraternity.
 Back in the late 17th Century the spaniel family was beginning to split into three groups, identified mainly by size an game they hunted.
 This trend continued for many years, although in 1800 the Boughey family founded their strain of English Springers and started their own Stud Book in 1813.

 Although this article celebrates the 100th anniversary of Kennel Club recognition of the Springer Spaniel, I would like to take you back to 1812.
-The Southern English Springer Spaniel Club are the proud guardians of the Denne Stud Book featuring pedigrees from 1812 to 1912.
+The Southern English Springer Spaniel Society are the proud guardians of the Denne Stud Book featuring pedigrees from 1812 to 1912.
 Two spaniels, Mop and Frisk, owned by Sir Thomas Fenton Fletcher Boughey Bart could possibly be credited with being the foundation of the modern day springer.
 An oil painting of Mop I born in 1812 and Fan, 1817 was featured in the Sporting magazine December 1831.

 Mop and Frisk.
 This extract shows the high regard in which these dogs were held